Tile and Stone Lippage: What is acceptable (and how do you specify it?)

 Stone tile installation without excessive lippage—a limestone fountain installation.
 Photos courtesy Ceramic Tile and Stone Consultants

-There is an erroneous belief among some tile-installers and specifiers who think using a medium-bed thin-set mortar adhesive—which can be applied as thick as 19 mm (3⁄4 in.)—is designed to compensate for substrates excessively out-of-plane.
-Industry standards for thin-set mortar adhesives, such as Section 2.1 of ANSI A118.4-2012, Standard Specifications for Modified Dry-set Cement Mortar, says dry-set mortars are designed as direct-bond adhesives.
+There is an erroneous belief among some tile-installers and specifiers who think using adhesive mortars for large and heavy tiles—which can be applied as thick as 12.7 mm (0.5 in.)—is designed to compensate for substrates excessively out-of-plane.
+Industry standards for thin-set mortar adhesives, such as Section 2.1 of ANSI A118.4-2023, Standard Specifications for Modified Dry-set Cement Mortar, says dry-set mortars are designed as direct-bond adhesives.
 They are not intended to be used in truing or leveling underlying substrates or the work of others.
-(Due to this common misunderstanding, the industry is in the process of eliminating the name ‘medium-bed’ mortar, and changing it to ‘dry-set mortar for large and heavy tile.’)
+(Due to this common misunderstanding, the industry eliminated the name “medium-bed” mortar.)

 Substrates need to be prepared before adhering tiles.
-High spots on concrete slabs must be ground down and low spots filled with special patching mortars or cementitious self-leveling mortars to achieve the appropriate flatness or slope.
-Medium-bed mortars are only meant to be used for large and heavy tiles so they do not sink into the thin-set mortar during the installation; they can also be used to compensate for ungauged tiles that vary in thickness from each other.
+High spots on concrete slabs must be ground down and low spots filled with special patching mortars or cementitious self-leveling mortars to achieve the appropriate intended flatness or slope.
+Dry-set mortars for Large and Heavy Tile (LHT) are only meant to be used for large and heavy tiles so they do not sink into the thin-set mortar during the installation; they can also be used to compensate for ungauged tiles that vary in thickness from each other within reason.